 - 1. Receive presentation and provide feedback on Compliance Period 4 (CP4) short term Renewable Energy Credit (RECs) procurement. - 2.
-Based on current market conditions, maximize the 10% allowance of Product Content Category (PCC) 3 RECs.
+Based on current market conditions, authorize the use of Portfolio Content Category (PCC) 3 RECs up to the maximum amount of 10% of VCE's total portfolio